Mifabuilds/Resume-reviewer/README.md

-# ResumeCheck — AI Resume Reviewer
+# Resume Reviewer — AI Resume Reviewer

 An AI-powered resume analysis tool built with vanilla HTML, CSS, and JavaScript using the Anthropic Claude API.